inspircd/docs/docs/packaging.md

 ### General Advice

-Other than to [older branches which are still supported](https://github.com/inspircd/inspircd/security/policy#supported-versions) we do not provide patch backports due to it requiring a significant amount of work on our behalf.
+Other than to [older branches which are still supported](https://github.com/inspircd/inspircd/security/policy#supported-versions) we generally do not provide patch backports due to it requiring a significant amount of work on our behalf.
 Please try to avoid backporting patches by only shipping the latest version of InspIRCd wherever possible.

 Make sure to pass the `--distribution-label` option with a label that uniquely identifies your specific package and package version (e.g. mewos3.14) to configure when building.
 This helps us identify distribution packaged versions when people ask for support.
 See our [official RPM package sources](https://github.com/inspircd/inspircd-packages/blob/master/rpm/inspircd.spec.in) for an example of how to use this.